 Follow these five tips to create effective knowledge base content.

 Anyone on your team who regularly talks to customers will be able to share the most commonly asked questions, and that’s a great place to begin.
 Once you document those items, move on to the next tier of common misunderstandings, challenges, and queries.

-Consider using a tag or custom field in your help desk software that allows anyone answering a customer query to flag that query for documenting in your knowledge base.
-That way you’ll have a continual flow of genuine customer questions to address.
+Consider using a tag or custom field in your help desk software that allows anyone answering a customer query to flag that query for documenting in your knowledge base so you’ll have a continual flow of genuine customer questions to address.

 You probably already have content you can add to your knowledge base.
 Look for FAQs, release documentation, and internal materials that contain information customers could also use.
 Your customer service tool likely contains plenty of well-worded, reusable explanations to draw from.

 Copy all of that information into one place so you can see what you have, what you still need, and where you might have inconsistencies or duplication.